wilfred-dev/wilfred/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/wilfred-dev/wilfred.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/wilfred-dev/wilfred/alerts/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-A CLI for managing game servers using Docker.
+Wilfred is a command-line interface for running game servers locally.
+It uses Docker to run game servers in containers, which means they are completely separated.
+Wilfred can run any game that can run in Docker.

-⚠️ Wilfred is still under development.
+⚠️ Wilfred is currently under development and should not be considered stable.
+Features may brake or may not be implemented yet.
+Use with caution.

 ## Installation